Poaching

 Protected areas ward off poachers

-Rainforest Trust creates protected areas to defend wildlife against these crimes.
-Our partners conduct routine patrols to ensure permanent protection for the animal and plant species within a territory.
+Rainforest Trust creates protected areas to defend wildlife against hunting and poaching crimes.
+Our partners conduct routine patrols to ensure permanent protection for animal and plant species within their project areas.